 What should you do with a deceased tenant’s security deposit?

-The security deposit can be used for unpaid rent, damages beyond normal wear and tear, and cleaning fees.
-The remainder, with an itemized list, should be returned to the next of kin/estate executor.
+The security deposit can be used for unpaid rent, damages beyond typical wear and tear, and cleaning fees.
+The remainder, plus an itemized list, should be returned to the next of kin/estate executor.

 Disclaimer: TurboTenant, Inc does not provide legal advice.
 This material has been prepared for informational purposes only.
 All users are advised to check all applicable local, state, and federal laws and consult legal counsel should questions arise.